mozilla/firefox-test-engineering/guide/software.rst

 The following information is a generic description of software or tools that you'll most likely need regardless of the project you work on.

-Operating Systems: Windows, Linux, or OS X?
+Operating Systems: Windows, Linux, or macOS/OS X?
 -------------------------------------------

 Generally speaking, automation and test tools need to run on the